 - Employer Information Sessions

-Example: University of Illinois Springfield Alumni Association, http://www.uiaa.org
+Example: University of Illinois at Springfield Alumni Association, http://www.uiaa.org

 - Student Clubs & Organizations

 - Organization Memberships: Many organizations offer memberships with access to other members and their valuable contact information.

 Business etiquette is very important to theart of conversation.
 The way you present yourself during meetings,networking events, or even just daily conversations have a greatimpact on your professional reputation.
 Especially if you are juststarting your career, you need to be aware of the rules of businessetiquette.
 Here are some conversational tips to help you as youlaunch your career.

 Tips and Tricks

 - Maintain a positive attitude about yourself and your accomplishments.
 Try not to understate!
 Talking about yourself positively is not the same as bragging, so put your best foot forward.
 Confidence attracts people